 under the Group letters ADM.
 Again these are public search rooms, open between 09.30 and 16.50 Monday to Friday.
 A Reader's ticket is required for access to the search rooms provided on application on arrival, for which some form of identity (passport, driving licence etc.) is needed.
 The Admiralty section has different AM record sections for different types of officer's commission, for serving and half-pay (e.g. retired on pension) officers, for ships in commission and shore establishments, and for other ranks (enlisted men).

 The War Office which was responsible for the British Army kept no central record of Army officers.
 Hence you will need to know the regiment in which your ancestor served.
 A starting point for that search should be the series of Army Lists which have been published almost annually since 1750.
 The lists are arranged by regiment; before 1867, they are not always indexed.
 Later lists include details of staff at the War Office and command headquarters.
-More detail can be obtained from the detailed records relating to officers which are held at the Public Record Office, Kew under the Group letters WO.
+More detail can be obtained from the detailed records relating to officers which are held at The National Archives, Kew under the Group letters WO.
 There are two main classes of record dealing with officers:

 - WO76 the regimental records and returns relating to officers.